<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 The Founding Purposes of Standardized Testing

-The conversation surrounding the role of standardized testing in college admissions has truly come into focus as a result of the coronavirus pandemic.
-As the purpose behind these tests remains in flux, one thing seems to be certain: we cannot simply go “back to normal.”
+The conversation surrounding the role of standardized testing in college admissions has truly come into focus since 2020.
+As the purpose behind these tests remains in flux, one thing seems to be certain: we cannot simply go back to normal.
 In order for colleges and universities to contribute to a healthy functioning society, standardized testing must adapt.

 Learn the next steps in your college journey - Scoir College Planning Guide